cyclone-project/cyclone-federation-provider-apache-oidc-django-demo/README.md

 # Error 100 in apt-get update

 If you encounter an error 100 during the build with the apt-get update, it can means that you are behind a firewall that is blocking some dns resolution.
-To fix it, uncomment and adapte `DNS_FOR_DOCKER` variable in `settings.conf`
+To fix it, uncomment and adapte `DNS_FOR_DOCKER` variable in `settings.conf`.

 # attempt to write a readonly database

-Note that httpd inside the container must have execution right on `PROJECT_ROOT`, and rwx on `$PROJECT_ROOT/db.sqlite3` If you encounter an error 100 during the build with the apt-get update, it can means that you are behind a firewall that is blocking some dns resolution.
-To fix it, uncomment and adapte `DNS_FOR_DOCKER` variable in `settings.conf`
+Note that httpd inside the container must have execution right on `PROJECT_ROOT`, and rwx on `$PROJECT_ROOT/db.sqlite3`.